 Logo of CME Group

-The outage affected the EBS foreign-exchange platform and froze price updates on key contracts, including Nymex crude, US Treasury futures, the S&P 500 index, palm oil and gold, according to LSEG data.
+The outage also affected the EBS foreign-exchange platform and froze price updates on key contracts, including Nymex crude, US Treasury futures, the S&P 500 index, palm oil and gold, according to LSEG data.

 CME Group is one of the world’s largest derivatives marketplaces, operating several exchanges including the New York Mercantile Exchange (Nymex), the Chicago Board of Trade (CBOT) and the Commodity Exchange (COMEX).